Killavus/gistify-markdown/README.md

 # You can then use `npm run build` to build ES2015 files to proper JS files in `build/`.
 ```

+I'm using Node 5.11.0 & npm 3.10.3 to work with this project.
+I don't know how does it work on other versions of node.
+Sorry!

 ## Usage

 ```